githuis/CryptoGame/text_files/readme.md

 `bsay_hi:Hello!`

-Would be called with the identifier _say_hi_ and write _"Hello!"_ in the message box.
+Would be called with the identifier _say_hi_ and write _"Hebillobi!"_ in the message box.